-A French colony Madagascar finally gained its independence in 1960.
-Although the predominant religion is Christianity, (introduced by missionaries), most Malagasies are also animists, believing in their ancestors, taboo and magic.
+A French colony Madagascar gained its independence in 1960.
+Although the predominant religion is Christianity (introduced by missionaries), most Malagasies are also animists, believing in their ancestors, taboo and magic.

 Madagascar is also ranked the 10th poorest country in the world, with 75% of its over 26 million population living on less than US$1.90 a day.
 It has the world’s 6th highest rate of chronic malnutrition, with half the children under five years suffering from stunting.

 Only 11% of the country’s roads are paved making travelling slow and hard going.
-Taxi Brousse run everywhere, mini vans that are packed with people, stuff on the roof and are poorly maintained.
-So few travellers take them.
-With a little more time than we have it is possible to take a bus to some places but with a few key places we really want to see in our limited time we did what most travellers here do and found a driver.
+Taxi Brousse run everywhere, these are mini vans packed with people, stuff on the roof and very poorly maintained, so few travellers take them.
+With a more time than we have it is possible to take a bus to some places, but with a few key places we really want to see in our limited time we did what most travellers here do and found a driver.

-Our plan had been to spend the first couple of days in Antananarivo (the capital) when we arrived but without the luxury of time the day before we arrived we contacted a recommended driver on an online forum, already busy he passed us to his wife who said their friend could take us.
-So while at Durban airport waiting for our flight back to Jo’burg, on Whatsapp we worked on an itinerary with her, confirmed all the costs (we got a really good price, we think because we said speaking English didn’t matter) and agreed he’d meet us at the airport with a sign.
+Our plan had been to spend the first couple of days in Antananarivo (the capital) when we arrived but having lost 2 days the day before we contacted a recommended driver on an online forum, already busy he passed us to his wife who said their friend could take us.
+So while at Durban airport waiting for our flight back to Jo’burg, on Whatsapp we worked on an itinerary with her, confirmed all the costs (we got a really good price, we think because we said the driver speaking English didn’t matter) and agreed he’d meet us at the airport with a sign.
 We were stoked to have something sorted.
 We just hoped we liked him otherwise it was going to be a long week!

 Ps The blog post title had to be done!
 Who doesn’t think of that tune when they think of Madagascar??